Ravi4419/HTML_CSS_JQuery/README.md

-Hey Guys You do PR on Different types of Sorting Algorithm in HTML, CSS, Jquey , So you can successfully participated in Hacktoberfest 2022
+Hey Guys You do PR on  HTML, CSS, Jquey , So you can successfully participated in Hacktoberfest 2022.

 # About Hactoberfest 2022